Our routine with D has changed a bit since he turned 7 months old.

 He had been going down and putting himself to sleep, as well as pretty much sleeping through the night for a few months (except for those off nights where he was teething or going through a developmental change).

 He was showing all sorts of signs that he was getting ready to go down to two naps, but I wasn’t 100% sure he was really ready.
-So, a lot of his third naps were in the car, or me wearing him to try and get him to sleep even for a few minutes before bed.
+So, a lot of his third naps were in the car, or me wearing him in my Boba Baby Carrier to try and get him to sleep even for a few minutes before bed.

 Eventually there was no fighting it, he was definitely ready.
 It has been a bit of a transition for him, but he is now doing great on two naps and a slightly earlier bedtime.
 We took it slow and followed his lead while gently guiding him.